bberkin05050505/mobllm/README.md

-# LLMs for BED and SR
+# LLMs for ED and SR

+## Thesis code release

-Framework for incorporating LLMs into intelligent model building by leveraging their in-context learning capabilities and domain-specific knowledge to perform efficient BED and SR.
+Framework for incorporating LLMs into compact model building by leveraging their in-context learning capabilities and domain-specific knowledge to perform experimental design and symbolic regresssion concurrently.

-The starting code is from the repo: git@github.com:merlerm/In-Context-Symbolic-Regression.git.
-They have nice, automated, modular workflows that can be built on for structuring our pipeline.
+The codebase on which this code builds is from thse repo: git@github.com:merlerm/In-Context-Symbolic-Regression.git.